zerotier/sequential-exchange/README.md

 A lot of this overhead owes to TCPs sizeable complexity.

-That being said SEQEX does lack many of TCP's additional features, such as a dynamic resend timer, keep-alives, and fragmentation.
+That being said SEQEX does lack many of TCP's additional features, such as a dynamic resend timer, keep-alives, fragmentation and rate-limiting.
 This can be both a pro and a con, as it means there is a lot of efficiency to be gained if these features are not needed or are implemented at a different protocol layer.

+TCP is also ossified into the infrasctructure of the internet.
+There are many hardware accelerated implementations of TCP that are faster than this implementation of SEQEX.
+Many routers, firewalls and other middleboxes grant it access priviledges not granted to UDP.
+Though it is increasingly common for middleboxes to modify TCP traffic owing to TCP's lack of encryption.

 Neither SEQEX nor TCP are cryptographically secure.